 Love Don't Cost a Thing, but Self-Sabotage Might: What You Need to Know

 Another reason we self-sabotage is because we don't feel worthy of love.
-Maybe we've been hurt in the past, or maybe we just don't think we're good enough for our partner.
+Maybe we've been hurt in the past, or maybe we just don't think we're good enough for the person we're with.
 So we start acting in ways that we think will push them away, because we don't want them to see us for who we really are.
 But the truth is, if someone is with you, it's because they want to be with you.
 You don't have to pretend to be someone else or act in a certain way to earn their love.

-If you want to stop self-sabotaging your relationships, it's important to recognize when you're doing it.
+So, how do you stop self-sabotaging in relationships?
+Well, the first step is to recognize when you're doing it.
 Be mindful of your own behavior, and if you notice yourself starting to push someone away, take a step back and ask yourself why.
 Then, talk to your partner about it.
 Communication is key in any relationship, and if you're struggling with self-sabotage, it's important to let your partner know what's going on.

 Remember, self-sabotage is a common behavior, and it's nothing to be ashamed of.
+But it's also not something that should be ignored.
 By recognizing your own patterns and being honest with yourself and your partner, you can work to build healthier, stronger relationships.
+So take a deep breath, friend, and know that you're not alone.
+You've got this.

 Previous